erxleben/cloud-user-docs/wiki/Compute_Center/Freiburg.md

 # de.NBI Cloud Freiburg

 Welcome to the de.NBI Cloud site Freiburg.
-Freburg is offering access to cloud resources via the [Galaxy Gateway](https://galaxyproject.org) and the [European Galaxy server](https://usegalaxy.eu).
+Freiburg is offering access to cloud resources via the [Galaxy Gateway](https://galaxyproject.org) and the [European Galaxy server](https://usegalaxy.eu).